The Vale Church, Guernsey: Recent Additions

 The window over the Altar at the Parish Church, dedicated by the Dean to the memory of the late Mr. J. H. Ingrouille (1920–1945), son of Mr. and Mrs. J. A. Ingrouille, of La Miellette, Vale.

-During the Occupation, Mr. Ingrouille, Jr., was sentenced to imprisonment by the Nazis for five years of which he served four years in various prisons, the last being Brandenberg, Germany.
+During the Occupation, Mr. Ingrouille, Jr., was sentenced to imprisonment by the Nazis for five years of which he served four years in various prisons, the last being Brandenburg-Görden, Germany.
 He was found by a British Army officer and sent to hospital in Brussels where he died on 13 June 1945.
 In 1946 his body was brought to Guernsey and buried in the Domaille Cemetery at the Vale church.

 A stained glass window in memory of Mr. and Mrs. A. J. Robin was placed on the south side in 1963.
 Blue carpets, curtains, and cushions have been provided by the members of the Mothers' Union, and carpeting in the North aisle.

 In 1966 the heating system was completely replaced by a gas-fired boiler and radiators.
 Also in 1966 the old slates were removed from the roof, and rafters, felting and new slates supplied: The work continued into 1967.
 The Vestry roof needed all new timbers and slates.